 We are pleased to announce that billing alerts now support the individual accounts that are linked to a consolidated bill in your organization.
 These individual accounts can now use billing alerts to monitor their allocated charges and set up automated email alerts to be notified when charges reach a specified threshold.
 You may want to use billing alerts for linked accounts if developers or projects in your organization are responsible for managing their own budgets or reducing costs.

 You can set up your first billing alert from a linked account in minutes.
-To get started, visit your Account Activity page
+To get started, visit the AWS billing console

 to enable monitoring of your charges, then set your first billing alert on your account's total AWS charges by specifying a bill threshold and an email address to notify.
 Once you do that, you will receive a subscription confirmation e-mail from AWS sent to each address that you provided.
 Click the confirmation link to complete setup.
 Your alert will then become active and you will receive a notification when charges exceed the threshold you chose.
 Within a few minutes, you will also be able to set additional billing alerts for the specific AWS services that you use.